-The ASTs by \cite{Bortolini24} discussed in the previous section suggest that the errors for sources with $M_{F200W} \leq -8$ are of the order of 0.001\,mag.
-This is too low to significantly affect the cool SG luminosities that we derived.
+The ASTs by \cite{Bortolini24} discussed in the previous section suggest that the errors for sources with $M_{F200W} \leq -8$ are on the order of 0.001\,mag.
+This is too low to significantly affect the cool SG luminosities we derived.